VulcanValkyrie/refstack-sync-and-verify/README.md

 * 3/21/17
   - started refactor of sync-db script for better handling of edge cases and greater processing speed
+* 3/24/17
+  - removed header lines from input, debugged ticket data entry. still buggy.
+This is still buggy; when I search for the appropriate id number, the search returns 0.

 ////////////////////////////////////Current Status & Functionality//////////////////////////////////////////////